vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 THE END 313

-of the people by a tactful concession to the sentiments of 17 non-official members of the Council, who, belong- ing to different political parties had united in desiring that the Council should be closed in honour of Mr. Tilak ** a former member of this Council, a great Oriental scholar and a prominent worker in the cause of the
+of the people by a tactful concession to the sentiments of 17 non-official members of the Council, who, belong###ing to different political parties had united in desiring that the Council should be closed in honour of Mr. Tilak ** a former member of this Council, a great Oriental scholar and a prominent worker in the cause of the